-There are currently eight A Year In The Country books:
+There are currently nine A Year In The Country books:

 Click the links above or below for more details.